 We use detailed progress reports in K - 6th grade that include narratives and skill continuums.
 Our sixth graders fare very well in the middle school placement process, attending a range of independent, charter, and public middle schools.
-Middle schools work closely with our Head of School Ted and Assistant Head of School Patty during the placement process.
+Middle schools work closely with our Head of School, Ted, and Assistant Head of School, Patty, during the placement process.
 The schools have a deep understanding of how to interpret our progress reports and appreciate the ability to see the demonstrated growth of our students.
 They also take into consideration standardized test scores, student and family interviews, and letters of recommendation.
 We work closely with students and families on all of these aspects throughout the process.
 Below are the schools our graduates have attended over the past five years.

 How much homework do students have?

 Homework in K-2nd grade consists of reading and inquiry.
 Teachers ask families to build time to read and discuss learning together on a daily basis.
 In 3rd-6th grades students receive purposeful assignments to hone reading, writing, mathematical, and critical thinking skills and build time-management strategies.
 We work to keep homework and reading time to approximately one hour a day.
-Note that this is an average and varies as students enter the upper elementary grade levels.
+Please note that this is an average and varies as students enter the upper elementary grade levels.